In our mini-series of pet tarantula types, many types of Mexican spiders have been covered. This article will focus on the Mexican Fireleg Tarantula!

 Tank Requirements

-The ideal tank requirements for Brachypelma boehmei are an enclosure that is at least three to four times wider than the tarantula’s leg span.
+The ideal tank requirement for Brachypelma boehmei is an enclosure that is at least three to four times wider than the tarantula’s leg span.

 A fully secured terrarium with a locking lid is recommended for their safety.